aanastasiou/dgtools/doc/source/introductory_topics.rst

 Introducing ``dgtools``
 =======================

-The objective of this introductory section is to demontrate the key use cases of ``dgtools`` via a walkthrough by example.
+The objective of this introductory section is to demonstrate the key use cases of ``dgtools`` by example.

 Digirule 2 ASM knowledge is not essential, but definitely favourable.
 This walkthrough is based on the very simple example of adding two numbers which goes through 5 revisions here, each one introducing one new feature or capability